 - This Way Up: clinically designed courses to help improve symptoms associated with stress, insomnia, anxiety and depression.
 During COVID-19, all courses are being offered for free.

 - MindSpot: eight-week online CBT courses for anxiety and depression.
 You can choose to have contact with a therapist during the course, or to work independently.
 The Mood Mechanic Course is designed for people aged 18–25 years.

 - Head to Health: check out this database for more examples of online therapies.

-Your local area might have organisations that run support groups for anxiety.
-There are face-to-face or online ones, like:
+Your local area might have organisations that run support groups for people experiencing anxiety.
+Examples of face-to-face or online ones are:

 - Grow (national)